wiseman-timelord/LlmCppPsAgent/README.md

 * Hardware Support - Avx1, Avx2, Avx 512, Non-Avx, ClBlast, CuBlase 11, CuBlas 12, OpenBlas.
 Use, [HWinfo](https://www.guru3d.com/download/hwinfo64-download) and [GPUz](https://www.guru3d.com/download/gpu-z-2-1/), to figure out your tech.
 * Model Support - Currently being developed for "[INST] <<SYS>>" syntax, such as Llama-2 models: [Llama-2-7b-Chat-GGUF](https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF), [Llama-2-13B-chat-GGUF](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGUF), [Llama-2-70B-chat-GGUF](https://huggingface.co/TheBloke/Llama-2-70B-chat-GGUF), though later this will be expanded through syntax selection menu.

 ### BACKBURNER:
 * Possible functions, I would currently only implement with funding (see crowdfund on my profile).
-1) Selection of, primary or secondary, graphics cards - currently there is the factor of the possibility of breaking hardware, as have issue with, tight and unfit, slots on MATX motherboard.
-Require ASRock ATX AM4 motherboard with 2/3 PCIE slots 4 DIMM with space between PCIE slots, such as some of the, B450 or B550.
-Additionally AMD 8GB+ (pref headless) GPU would be better for testing compatibility than the backup GPU I would be using otherwise.
+1) Selection of, primary or secondary, graphics cards - having 2 x PCIE, that are ill spaced, and choice of, x16 and 4x, on my MATX motherboard.
+Require Asrock motherboard such as B450 PRO4, so as to have 2 spaced out PCIE x16 slots and 4 DIMM.

 ### NOTICES:
 * Credit to "ggerganov" for his work on [Llama.Cpp](https://github.com/ggerganov), this program would not run without the pre-compiled "main.exe" files he/his team has kindly compiled for most themes of hardware.